awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.OGPG.md

 |  Non\-CDB to CDB  |  No  |
 |  CDB to non\-CDB  |  No  |

-For more information about Oracle Multitenant in RDS for Oracle, see [RDS for Oracle architecture](Oracle.Concepts.single-tenant.md)\.
+For more information about Oracle Multitenant in RDS for Oracle, see [Overview of RDS for Oracle CDBs](oracle-multitenant.md#Oracle.Concepts.single-tenant)\.

 ## Option group considerations<a name="USER_UpgradeDBInstance.Oracle.OGPG.OG"></a>